GSA/digitalgov.gov/content/posts/2013-10-21-partnerships-can-add-value-to-prize-competitions.md

 ---
+url: /2013/10/21/partnerships-can-add-value-to-prize-competitions/
 date: 2013-10-21 10:27:05 -0400
-title: 'Partnerships Can Add Value to Prize Competitions'
+title: Partnerships Can Add Value to Prize Competitions
 summary: 'The right partner can be the key to a successful challenge competition.
-If you&amp;#8217;re planning a challenge for your agency, you&amp;#8217;ve probably had to ask\:&nbsp;&amp;#8220;Do we have the tools and capabilities to pull off this challenge on our own?&amp;#8221; Why we form partnerships Often times, the answer is, &amp;#8220;no.&amp;#8221; But that shouldn&amp;#8217;t stop you from'
+If you&amp;#8217;re planning a challenge for your agency, you&amp;#8217;ve probably had to ask:&nbsp;&amp;#8220;Do we have the tools and capabilities to pull off this challenge on our own?&amp;#8221; Why we form partnerships Often times, the answer is, &amp;#8220;no.&amp;#8221; But that shouldn&amp;#8217;t stop you from'
-authors: [ktrebon]
+authors:
+  - ktrebon
 categories:
   - Challenges
 tag: